Axillary nerve dysfunction is nerve damage that leads to a loss of movement or sensation in the shoulder.

-The damage may destroy the myelin sheath that covers the nerve, or part of the nerve cell (the axon).
-Damage of either type reduces or prevents the movement of impulses through the nerve.
+The damage can destroy the myelin sheath that covers the nerve or part of the nerve cell (the axon).
+Damage of either type reduces or prevents the movement of signals through the nerve.

 Conditions that can lead to axillary nerve dysfunction include:

 In some cases, no cause can be found.

 Your health care provider will examine your neck, arm, and shoulder.
 Weakness of the shoulder can cause difficulty moving your arm.

 The deltoid muscle of the shoulder may show signs of muscle atrophy.

 Tests that may be used to check axillary nerve dysfunction include:

 Depending on the cause of the nerve disorder, some people do not need treatment.
 They get better on their own.
 The rate of recovery can be different for everyone.
 It can take many months to recover.